mohitraj198/saal.ai_assignment/README.md

  * **React Version :** 17.0.2

 ## Profile Viewer
-* This includes the list view of different users
+Application includes the list view of different users
-* User's details(Username, DOB, Email, Address and Phone) are show in list format
+* User's details(Username, DOB, Email, Address and Phone) are shown in list format
-* Lightbox is provided for thumbnails
+* Lightbox to display thumbnails
-* Other details are show using the modal
+* Other details(Username, Email, DOB, Pincode, Address, DOB, Phone) are shown in modal
-* Search by Username is implemented
+* Search by Username
-* Pagination is implemented for multiple user
+* Pagination

 ## Folder Structure
 ```